MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 - Windows 10
 - Windows 11
 ---

-# Secure Surface Dock ports with Surface Enterprise Management Mode (SEMM)
+# Configure Surface Docks with Surface IT Toolkit & SEMM

-SEMM for Dock enables IT admins to secure and manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.
+IT admins can secure and manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.

 ## Supported devices